TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 Students will decide with their group which subtopic they want to claim.
 Students will work in teams of four to five students.
 Each team will focus on a subtopic: the goal of the teams will be to understand the subtopic, investigate different aspects of it, identify the stakeholders involved and create a research question and then proposal to investigate it.

-## Workshop Team Dynamics and Belbin roles
+## Workshop: Team Dynamics and Belbin Roles

 Team dynamics can make or break a project.
 Every team member has their own goals, interests, backgrounds, skills and knowledge sets.
 The collaboration of such diverse groups often causes friction, tensions and conflicts.
 To help your team succeed, we’ll give you some essential tools for examining perspectives and handling conflicts.
 To support your teamwork, we will focus on various aspects of teamwork and collaboration during the whole minor.